smart-on-fhir/health-cards/docs/index.md

 ```

 <a name="healthwalletissuevc-operation"></a>
-#### `$HealthWallet.issueVc` Operation
+#### `$health-cards-issue` Operation

-A Health Wallet can `POST /Patient/:id/$HealthWallet.issueVc` to a FHIR-enabled issuer to request the generation of a specific type of Health Card.
+A Health Wallet can `POST /Patient/:id/$health-cards-issue` to a FHIR-enabled issuer to request the generation of a specific type of Health Card.
 The body of the POST looks like:

 ```json
 {